OXOIndustries/TiTS-Public/editor/Documentation/ForCoders.md

 ---
 ### argResultValidator
+> `addArgResultValidator(argResultValidator: Function)`
 > `argResultValidator(arguments: Array<String or Number>, results: Array<String>): String or null`

 This validates that `arguments` and `results` will not cause a problem when passed to the corresponding function.
 Return a `String` when there is a problem, `null` otherwise.

 An example of this would be `cockSimple` in CreatureDescriptor. `cockSimple` take in one optional `argument` and no `results`.

+Multiple can be added to the `FunctionInfo` by calling `addArgResultValidator`.
+The order they are added is the order of testing.

+---
+### mapArgs
+> `addMapArgs(callback: Function)`
+> `callback(name: String, idx: int, arr: Array)`

+This maps `arguments` before being passed to `toCode`.
+Useful for converting types, flags, etc. to the corresponding index number.

+Each `argument` is surrounded by `""`.

+Multiple can be added to the `FunctionInfo` by calling `addMapArgs`.
+The order they are added is the order of processing.

 ---
 ### toCode